Do Pick-Up Artist Techniques Really Work?

-Seduction - finally, after establishing attraction and comfort, the pick-up artist process advises a series of techniques to increase sexual contact.
-Contrary to many expectations about pick-up artists, the primary literature advocates spending mutually-satisfying time together for at least 7 hours (called the "7 hour rule") before attempting to initiate sexual activity.
-This too is supported by psychological research, noting that individuals often feel sexual interest more acutely after the establishment of emotional intimacy and the activation of various brain chemicals (particularly oxytocin).
+Seduction is where the pick-up artist process advises a series of techniques to increase sexual contact.
+Contrary to many expectations about pick-up artists, the primary literature advocates spending mutually-satisfying time together for at least 7 hours (called the "7-hour rule") before attempting to initiate sexual activity.
+This, too, is supported by psychological research, noting that individuals often feel sexual interest more acutely after the establishment of emotional intimacy and the activation of various brain chemicals (particularly oxytocin).

-Overall, Oesch and Miklousic (2012) state...
-"In conclusion, it would see clear that there is in fact a substantive degree of psychological research to support many claims made by the [Seduction] Community.
-The three reputed phases of courtship, Attraction, building mutual Comfort and Trust, and Seduction, are supported by a significant and steady growing literature based in physiological, social, and evolutionary psychology research."
-However, the authors also caution, "it is equally important to note that many of the strategies advocated by the community are not currently supported by peer reviewed literature".
+Overall, Oesch and Miklousic (2012) state: "In conclusion, it would seem clear that there is in fact a substantive degree of psychological research to support many claims made by the [Seduction] Community.
+The three reputed phases of courtship, Attraction, building mutual comfort and trust, and seduction, are supported by a significant and steady growing literature based in physiological, social, and evolutionary psychology research."
+However, the authors also caution, "it is equally important to note that many of the strategies advocated by the community are not currently supported by peer-reviewed literature."
 Given that, it appears that the overall approach advocated by the seduction community does have merit, but the effectiveness of each individual technique is still up for debate.

-There are a couple of take-home points from this review.
+There are a few take-home points from this review.

-3) However, more work needs to be done identifying those specific techniques and testing them.
+- However, more work needs to be done identifying those specific techniques and testing them.
 Therefore, even though the overall pick-up artist theory shows merit, all of the tactics they propose have not yet been scientifically validated.
-So, "buyer beware".
-Some of what they suggest may not work, may be detrimental, may be counter-productive, or may even go against a variety of values and morals each person holds.
-In short...a specific technique may not work, may not work on a specific lover, may not work for you, or may not be right for your way of thinking.
+So, "buyer beware."
+Some of what they suggest may not work, may be detrimental, may be counterproductive, or may even go against a variety of values and morals each person holds.
+In short, a specific technique may not work, may not work on a specific lover, may not work for you, or may not be right for your way of thinking.

 Some Specific Techniques

-If you browse The Attraction Doctor archives (see here), you will note a number of scientifically-supported techniques for influencing loving behavior.
+If you browse my blog archive here on Psychology Today, you will note a number of scientifically-supported techniques for influencing loving behavior.
 Many of these techniques can be further categorized into the above Attraction, Comfort, and Seduction steps.
-See the bullets and links below for more - depending on what you need to build in your own love life!
+See the bullets and links below for more — depending on what you need to build in your own love life!

 - Improving physical and psychological attractiveness (here and here).